Review Committee

 Born in Tlaquepaque, Jalisco, México, Sergio moved to the United States at the age of 5.
 He currently works at Tulane University’s Center for Public Service where he helps manage the Service-Learning co-requisites, including, among others, the Latin American Studies courses.
 He previously spent nearly 20 years in the San Francisco Bay Area, 14 of those years in secondary education, where he helped establish the first all-boys’ high school in the Sacred Heart tradition, a tradition established by a religious congregation of women.
 Before Tulane, Sergio helped run Duchesne House for Volunteers, a ministry of the Society of the Sacred Heart, and has led workshops on the educational mission of the Society of the Sacred Heart on 5 continents.
 He values cultural diversity and inclusion as an educational model.
 As an immigrant, Sergio found himself drawn to books and reading at a very early age: learning, and discovering about life, society, and culture.
 His role in Tulane’s Center for Public service allows him to stay connected with former Bayou Road neighbors like Community Book Center, where he shares the Community Book Center’s work of close to 40 years celebrating authors and literary icons, locally and internationally.

-Shane Carter is the Program Coordinator for ORIAS. at the University of California, Berkeley.
+Shane Carter is the Program Coordinator for ORIAS (the Office of Resources for International and Area Studies) at the University of California, Berkeley.
 ORIAS offers educator resources and workshops focused on World History and other international topics on behalf of several area studies centers, including the Center for Latin American Studies.
 Prior to working for ORIAS, Shane spent two decades as a high school history-social studies teacher.